Catilinarian conspiracy: Bias in ancient accounts

 The main sources for us on the conspiracy are Sallust's Bellum Catilinae, a monograph on the conspiracy, and Cicero's Catilinarian orations.
-As a whole, the sources – in ancient times – were "almost superabundant if nevertheless one-sided, since few would care to defend the memory of Catiline or present his failure in a favourable light".
-The negative view of Catiline in the sources also found its way into Roman imperial culture.
+As a whole, the sources – in ancient times – almost always took anti-Catilinarian perspectives.
+The negative view of Catiline in the sources found its way into Roman imperial culture.

 Cicero's narrative is obviously one-sided and it is well established that he exaggerated the danger of Catiline's threat in his orations for political advantage.
 He also recounted his side of the story – also an act of self-promotion – in a memoir and a three-book poem De consulatu suo.
 Cicero's narrative casts Catiline in terms of immorality while eliding the economic hardships of the time.
-The narratives also extend beyond attacks on Catiline but also into exaggerating and justifying Cicero's role and actions during the conspiracy; the orations were themselves published, c.
+The narratives also extend beyond attacks on Catiline but also into exaggerating and justifying Cicero's role and actions during the conspiracy.
+The orations were published, c.
 60 BC, to defend Cicero from political backlash for his executions without trial.

 Sallust, who was active politically before and after the conspiracy, was not present in Rome in 63 BC, likely abroad on military service.
-His history lies somewhat parallel to Cicero's Catilinarians (relying on extra-Ciceronean evidence, especially contemporary oral sources) but Cicero's orations and a now-lost memoir are core sources for Sallust's monograph.
+His history lies somewhat parallel to Cicero's Catilinarians, relying on extra-Ciceronean evidence, especially contemporary oral sources, but Cicero's orations and a now-lost memoir are core sources for Sallust's monograph.

 Sallust's overarching focus on moral decline as a cause of the republic's collapse has him paint an ahistorical portrait of Catiline that elides details in favour of his larger narrative.
-J.T.
-Ramsey, in a commentary on the monograph, writes:
+J. T. Ramsey, in a commentary on the monograph, writes:

-And more problematically, Sallust's reliance on Cicero's one-sided narrative forces him to "without question the elements of exaggeration and propaganda which impregnated the speeches of Cicero", exacerbating the portrait's hostility.
+And more problematically, Sallust's reliance on Cicero's one-sided narrative leads him to accept Cicero's invective uncritically, exacerbating the portrait's hostility.

 Overemphasis

 Both ancient and modern accounts have focused on the ways that Cicero turned the affair to his political advantage.
-The Pseudo-Sallustian Invective against Cicero, for example, alleges Cicero "turned the troubles of the state into his own glory".
+The Pseudo-Sallustian Invective against Cicero, for example, alleges Cicero cynically transformed civil strife for his own political benefit.
 Many scholars also dismiss the conspiracy and its clean-up as being a minor affair that did not present a serious threat to the republic.
 For example, Louis E. Lord in the introduction to the 1937 Loeb Classical Library translation of Cicero's Catilinarian orations calls it "one of the best known and least significant episodes in Roman history".

-Scholars have also criticised over-estimation of the importance of Catiline's insurrection, but others also stress that the affairs was not "meaningless" and jolted the republic into action.
+Scholars have also criticised over-estimation of the importance of Catiline's insurrection, but others also stress that the affair was not meaningless and that it jolted the republic into action.
 Erich Gruen, in Last generation of the Roman republic, writes: